-What is motion on the web.
+What is the purpose of motion on the web

 Motion is a form of storytelling.
 You tell a story by breathing life into otherwise static web experiences.

-Animation and transitions are forms of motion which are vehicles of narration.
+Animation and transitions are vehicles of narration.

 The Dropbox redesigned brand website is a good example of motion used right.
 It reminds me of a quote by Emil Kowalski.